Keeping crops alive during the dry season is hard work. It is a constant battle when water is scarce and the sun is hot.

-If you are not already doing some of these simple water saving tips on your farm, give them a go and see for yourself how more efficient water use can benefit your crops this season!
+If you are not already doing some of these simple, save water tips on your farm, give them a go and see for yourself how more efficient water use can benefit your crops this season!
 Let us know how it goes and if you have any more tips for us to share via social media.

 At Futurepump we are experts in the manufacture of solar irrigation pumps.
 We want to help smallholder farmers across the world grow crops sustainably all year round.
 You can find out more about our work and bigger mission across futurepump.com.